brpaz/vscode-advanced-snippets/README.md

 ![activity bar](./docs/assets/activitybar.png)

 A "Default" folder will be created and you can start creating snippets right away.
+If your want to find your snippets in Disk, they are stored in `~/.config/Code/User/globalStorage/brpaz.vscode-advanced-snippets/snippets`.

 ## The anatomy of a snippet file.